 If an employee finds a discarded USB device and attempts to access it via business computers, one of two things will happen.
 If the device is encrypted, it cannot be accessed without the right credentials; if the device is not encrypted, it will be automatically blacklisted thanks to Device Control Plus, which will discourage the employee from further utilizing the unauthorized device.

-Another important advantage is that once data is extracted from the organization, having USB devices encrypted means the data will remain ciphered for all users except those permitted by the administrator, i.e., those with verified credentials.
+Once data is extracted from the organization, it become data in motion.
+Another important advantage in having USB devices encrypted means the data will remain ciphered for all users except those permitted by the administrator, i.e., those with verified credentials.

 Download a 30-day free trial of Device Control Plus to try out this feature and many more!